-The Proposed Development is to be located within the townlands of Glenhouse, Lahardan and Ballycahane, Hacketsown, Ballycahane, Kilmoyenoge and Kilmoyemoge West.
+The Proposed Development is to be located within the townlands of Glenhouse, Lahardan and Ballycahane, Hacketstown, Kilmoyenoge East and Kilmoyemoge West.

 Cullenagh Solar Farm